benmwilson/ApostleAI/README.md

 # ApostleAI

+## This version of ApostleAI has been forked from [ApostleAI](https://github.com/prophet-ai/ApostleAI).

 ApostleAI is a conversation bot modeled after Paul the Apostle, commonly known as Saint Paul, an apostle who spread the teachings of Jesus in the first-century world.

 [![prophet-ai](https://circleci.com/gh/prophet-ai/ApostleAI/tree/automatic-unit-testing.svg?style=shield)](https://circleci.com/gh/prophet-ai/ApostleAI)